RednibCoding/Gobot/README.md

 ```

 ## License
-JRobot is open-source software licensed under the MIT license.
+JBot is open-source software licensed under the MIT license.